lk-geimfari/mimesis/docs/index.rst

     >>> import mimesis.constants as c

     >>> p = Personal(c.EN)
-    # typo in parameter gender, which should be has a value "female"
+    # Typo in parameter gender, which should be has a value "female"
     >>> female_names = [p.full_name(gender='emale') for _ in range(3)]

     # An exception UnexpectedGender will be raised.
     # ...
     # ...

-The constants helps to avoid similar issues.
+The constants helps to avoid similar issues:

 .. code:: python

-    >>> # We have use c.FEMALE instead string "female"
+    >>> # Use c.FEMALE instead string "female"
     >>> female_names = [p.full_name(c.FEMALE) for _ in range(3)]
     ['Nobuko Campos', 'Casimira Ballard', 'Lena Brady']

 That's all that constants are for.